Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker full control over the supervisory control and data acquisition (SCADA) server.
+Successful exploitation of this vulnerability could allow an attacker to login to the product by sending specially crafted packets.

 3. TECHNICAL DETAILS